-where we have grouped together all the terms which must be symmetrised in order to respect the symmetry of $\Pi_{ij,lm}(\hat{k})$, which is symmetric in $ij$ and in $lm$ separately.
-The coefficient introduced above are, in principle, complex.
+where we have grouped together all the terms that must be symmetrized to respect the symmetry of $\Pi_{ij,lm}(\hat{k})$, which is symmetric in $ij$ and in $lm$ separately.
+The coefficients introduced above are, in principle, complex.

 \hrulefill

 \begin{ex} Contract the above ansatz for $\Pi_{ij,lm}(\hat{k})$, with $\hat k^i$, with $\hat k^l$ and with $\delta^{ij}$.
 Since the result must be zero, show that have the following conditions on the coefficients: